 Ethics are the moral principles that a person must follow, irrespective of the place or time.
 Behaving ethically involves doing the right thing at the right time.
 Research ethics focus on the moral principles that researchers must follow in their respective fields of research.

 Why Do Ethics Matter?

 Ethical decision making in academic research focuses on providing maximum benefits to the participants.
-Following ethical principles is indeed crucial for maintaining research integrity.
+Following ethical principles in research is indeed crucial for maintaining the integrity of the study.

 Research misconduct can have dire consequences.
 For instance, surgeon Paolo Macchiarini conducted experiments on patients without sound preclinical data.
 He worked on artificial transplantation of trachea within several patients, which turned out to be pathbreaking in medical history.
 However, it was all based on lies and fabricated data.
 Most of the patients who took part in his trial (seven of nine) died.
 He altered his published results to make it look as if his trachea transplant work was more successful than it really was.
 This was a severe consequence of the breach of research ethics.

 What is the Nuremberg Code?

 One of the more famous ethical guidelines followed in medical research is the Nuremberg Code.
 Using the Nuremberg Code shows a commitment to respect research participants.
 The terrible experiments conducted by the Nazis during the Second World War inspired the formulation of the Nuremberg Code.
 These experiments often resulted in severe injury or death.
 In addition, none of the participants were allowed to decide upon whether or not they would like to participate.
 Many experiments were not done with any therapeutic aim in mind.
 The Nuremberg Code addresses all of these things.